Discover folk - the CRM for people-powered businesses

 1. Define your requirements

-To find the best CRM app for Android, start by identifying the key features your business needs.
-For startup founders, essential features might include contact management, sales tracking, and integration with other tools you use.
-Understanding your specific requirements will help you narrow down the options and focus on the apps that can truly benefit your business.
+To find the best CRM app for Android, start by identifying the key features your sales team needs.
+For teams of 20-50 sales professionals, essential features might include contact management, sales tracking, and integration with other tools you use.
+Understanding your specific requirements will help you narrow down the options and focus on the apps that can truly benefit your sales operations.

 Key feature of a CRM app for Android